 The Secondary department (Senior Blue and Senior Red)

-The aim of our curriculum is to meet the individual needs of every student within the secondary department.
+Our Secondary curriculum ensures we are able to meet the individual needs of every child within the department.
 All our students have personalised targets.
 These targets ensure every student is working towards achieving the outcomes in their personalised Education Health and Care Plan.
 In the secondary department personalised targets are developed through a curriculum that ensures learners continue to receive their entitlement of core and foundation subjects of the National Curriculum, alongside Religious Education and Personal, Social, and Health Education, as a core curriculum area.
 All subject areas continue to be adapted to meet individual need.

 Specialist teachers and dedicated support staff ensure high quality teaching and learning experiences for all students.

 Students requiring additional support to meet their needs have personalised interventions, for example, sensory diet interventions.
 Occupational Therapy, Speech and Language and Physiotherapy programmes are delivered across the curriculum.

 If you would like to find out more about our personalised curriculum, please contact school.
 For further information see Class Curriculum.